Index:

 This chalk and charcoal abstract drawing on paper dates from my MFA days, and is a rare success for me in this incidental style.

-My Personal Figurative-Abstract Dilemma: Though I am critical of the default settings for Postmodern abstract painting, I nevertheless admire talented individuals working in this area.
-Still, there are many more artists trying their hand at abstraction than succeeding at it.
+My Personal Figurative-Abstract Dilemma: There are many more artists trying their hand at abstraction than succeeding at it.

 Apart from the genius of a Francis Bacon, figurative-abstract mashups can be a tricky business.
 The figurative (or narrative) part of the equation is often shoehorned in; and the viewer may be disappointed to find it, like graffiti, scribbled into the margins.